winder/Universal-G-Code-Sender/README.md

 - Jog Controller: This window contains buttons to jog the machine.
 The code is located under `ugs-platform/ugs-platform-plugin-jog/src/main/java/.../jog/JogPannel.java`.
 In the resources folder, you will find svg images which are displayed inside the jog buttons.

+- language-specific text: In the folder `ugs-core/src/com/.../resources/`, you will find a lot of `.properties` files.
+These contain language-specific text that is shown to the user, such as label text, button text etc.

 </p>
 </details>